deliton/idt/README.md

 ## Description

 The image dataset tool (IDT) is a CLI app developed to make it easier and faster to create image datasets to be used for deep learning.
 The tool achieves this by scraping images from several search engines such as duckgo, bing and deviantart.
 IDT also optimizes the image dataset, although this feature is optional, the user can downscale and compress the images for optimal file size and dimensions.
-An example dataset created using idt that contains 23.688 files weights only 559,2MBs.
+A sample dataset created using **idt** that contains  a total amount of 23.688 image files weights only 559,2 megabytes.

 ## Installing